 We use our global investment management expertise to help our clients manage their financial future with a focus on excellence, trust and partnership.
 Institutional and private investors entrust us to manage approximately €345 billion worldwide (Q4 2015).

 NN Investment Partners is the asset manager of NN Group N.V., a publicly traded company head-quartered in The Hague, The Netherlands.
 NN Investment Partners in aggregate manages approximately EUR 245 bln* (USD 280 bln*) in assets for institutions and individual investors worldwide, employs over 1,200 staff and is active in 15 countries across Europe, U.S., Latin America, Asia and Middle East.

+Insight Investment has built a unique investment platform that delivers outcome-oriented investment solutions.
 Our clients are among the most sophisticated institutional investors in the world and include leading insurers, pension funds, sovereign wealth funds and corporations.
-We aim to build resilient portfolios targeting an outcome, in partnership with clients.
-Our investment strategies are designed to evolve dynamically to meet changing needs and stay ahead of market developments.
+Our investment strategies include fixed income portfolios focusing on assets ranging from conventional sovereign and corporate bonds to emerging market debt and illiquid credit.
+Our strategies are designed to evolve dynamically to meet changing needs and stay ahead of market and regulatory developments.